pietrop/autoEdit_2_user_manual/setup-stt-apis/setup-stt-apis-rev.md

 ## Add the API keys to the app at startup {#add-the-api-keys-to-the-app-at-startup}

 When you first launch the app by double clicking on it you are taken to the credentials page.
-Where you can add Rev transcription service username and password API keys.
+Here you can add Rev transcription service username and password API keys.

 ![Rev credentials](../.gitbook/assets/credentials-rev.png)